Jagannath Prasad Bhanu

 Jagannath Prasad Bhanu (जगन्नाथ प्रसाद भानु, 8 August 1859 – 25 October 1945) was a Hindi scholar of poetry and prose.
 He is recognized as a pioneering scholar of aesthetics in Hindi.
 His best known work was the Chandaḥprabhākara, a work of Hindi prose, published in nine editions during his life.

 Life

-Jagannath Prasad Bhanu was born on 8 August 1859 at Nagpur, the capital of then Central Provinces.
+Jagannath Prasad Bhanu was born on 8 August 1859 at Nagpur to Bakhshi Ram, the capital of then Central Provinces.
 He spent most of his life in Bilaspur in modern-day Chhattisgarh.
 He was a scholar of Hindi, Sanskrit, Prakrit, English, Urdu, Persian, Odia and Marathi.
 He was especially interested in linguistics and mathematics.

 In 1940, Bhanu received the title of Mahamahopadhyaya.
 He died in 1945.